public final class Math extends Object

 The computed result must be within 1 ulp of the exact result.
 If one parameter is held constant, the results must be semi-monotonic in the other parameter.

-- a valuepublic static double IEEEremainder(double f1, double f2)
+x - a valuey - a valuepublic static double IEEEremainder(double f1,

 f1 - f2